3.1. Course Requirements

 3.6 PhD Classification

-Graduate students are classified by the registrar’s office in three categories based on their level of advancement and/or time in the program.
-This classification is independent of departmental or university time to degree.
-Most students are either P1-graduate student (not ABD) or P2-graduate student advanced to candidacy.
-Once you advance to candidacy, you have three years (9 quarters) to complete your degree.
+The Registrar’s office classifies graduate students into three categories, based on their level of advancement and/or time in the program.
+This classification is aligned with, but independent of, departmental “normative progress” toward degree.
+Most students are either P1-status (not yet advanced to candidacy) or P2-status (advanced to candidacy, “ABD” or “All But Dissertation”).
+Once you advance to candidacy, you have three additional years (9 quarters) to complete your degree.
 If you do not file your dissertation at the end of the 9th quarter, you are converted to P3 status.

 Classification: